mikkelsvartveit/thesis/masterproject/text/content/03-methodology.md

 #### Input size and file splitting

-Since the size of the files in our datasets varies greatly, we need a way to handle varying file sizes.
+Our datasets contain binary files of vastly different sizes, requiring methods to handle this variability.
 When training our model, we want each data instance to be of a fixed size.
 Our goal is to use input sizes as small as possible to create time and energy-efficient models, while still being large enough to capture enough information about the features we aim to detect.
 In addition, smaller input sizes ensure that most of our files are large enough to fill the entire input vector, increasing the amount of usable data in the dataset.

 For the one-dimensional models, we pick an input size of 512 bytes.
 We choose this number based on preliminary testing, which revealed that input sizes larger than 512 bytes did not improve model performance.